mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~
 application_[i]_[j]_secret
       |
-        +--> HKDF-Expand(., "app-nonce", HashRatCont[i,j+1], AEAD.nonceLen)
+      +--> HKDF-Expand-Label(., "app-nonce", HashRatCont[i,j+1], AEAD.nonceLen)
       |    = application_[i]_[j+1]_nonce
       |
-        +--> HKDF-Expand(., "app-key", HashRatCont[i,j+1], AEAD.keyLength)
+      +--> HKDF-Expand-Label(., "app-key", HashRatCont[i,j+1], AEAD.keyLength)
       |    = application_[i]_[j+1]_key
       |
       V
-HKDF-Expand(., "app-secret", HashRatCont[i,j+1], Hash.length)
+HKDF-Expand-Label(., "app-secret", HashRatCont[i,j+1], Hash.length)
 = application_[i]_[j+1]_secret
 ~~~~

 Here, `AEAD.nonceLen` and `AEAD.keyLength` denote the lengths in bytes of the nonce and key for the AEAD scheme defined by the ciphersuite.

 ## Deletion Schedule {#deletion-schedule}

 It is important to delete all security sensitive values as soon as they, or another value derived from them, is used for encryption or decryption.

 More precisely, the values `application_[i]_[j]_key` and `application_[i]_[j]_nonce` are said to be 'consumed' if they were used either to encrypt and send a message or to successfully decrypt and authenticate a received message.
 More generally, a secret `S` is 'consumed' if any key, nonce or secret derived from `S` has been consumed.
-(This goes both for values derived via Derive-Secret and HKDF-Expand).
+(This goes both for values derived via Derive-Secret and HKDF-Expand-Label).
 Here, `S` may be the `init_secret`, `update_secret`, `epoch_secret`, `application_secret` as well as any secret in the AS Tree and the ratchets.

 As soon as a group member consumes a key, nonce or secret they MUST immediately delete (all representations of) that value.
 This is crucial to ensuring Forward Secrecy for past messages.
 Members MAY keep unconsumed secrets, keys and nonces around for some reasonable amount of time even if their generating secret was already consumed (e.g. due to out of order message delivery).

 For example, suppose a group member encrypts or successfully decrypts a message using the `j`-th key and nonce in the `i`-th ratchet.
 Then this means that, for that member, all of the following values (and possibly more) have been consumed and MUST be deleted:

-* the `init_secret`, `update_secret`, `epoch_secret`, `application_secret` of that epoch,
+* the `init_secret`, `update_secret`, `epoch_secret`, `application_secret` of
-* all node secrets in the AS Tree on the path from the root to the leaf for identity `i`,
+* that epoch, all node secrets in the AS Tree on the path from the root to the
-* the first `j` secrets in the `i`-th ratchet and
+* leaf for identity `i`, the first `j` secrets in the `i`-th ratchet and
 * `application_[i]_[j]_key` and `application_[i]_[j]_nonce`.

 ## Further Restrictions {#further-restrictions}

 During each epoch senders MUST NOT encrypt more messages than permitted by the security bounds of the AEAD scheme used.

 Note that each change to the Group through a Handshake message will also set a new `application_secret`.
 Hence this change MUST be applied before encrypting any new Application message.
 This is required both to ensure that any users removed from the group can no longer receive messages and to (potentially) recover confidentiality and authenticity for future messages despite a past state compromise.

 [[ OPEN ISSUE: At the moment there is no contributivity of Application secrets chained from the initial one to the next generation of Epoch secret.
 While this